yrong10/amazon-price-tracker/README.md

 # Amazon Price Tracker

 A full stack web app to track prices on products you want on Amazon.
-The front end component is built with Redux and React.
+The front end component (in client folder) is built with Redux and React.
 The back end component is built with Node/Express.

 Try it [here](https://amazon-pricetracker.herokuapp.com/)